Holiday Tips from Protos Security

 • Remind lone workers onsite to remain vigilant and contact security or local law enforcement if any suspicious activity is observed.

-• Look for security officers who are trained in and continuously updated on the latest safety measures, such as use of PPE and checking temperatures.
+• Look for security officers who are trained in and continuously updated on the latest safety measures.

-• Ensure there are sufficient additional staffing options for scheduled security officers who may call out sick.
+• Ensure there are sufficient additional staffing options for scheduled security officers in case a replacement or back-up is needed.

-• Embrace technology, such as remote security monitoring, for socially distant security along with the flexibility of being scaled up or down as the facility’s needs change.
+• Embrace technology, such as remote video services for remote monitoring along with the flexibility of being scaled up or down as the facility’s needs change.